Chat with us, powered by LiveChat

 • We can certainly help with simplifying a BOM, but knowing exactly what materials we’re expected to use can be very helpful!

-Drawing Cable Assemblies: Physical Layout
+Cable Assembly Drawing: Physical Layout Recommendations

 • Right angles are easiest to interpret but not always necessary.